Carlosrincong/GCP-Cloud-Engineer/ComputeEngine/README.md

 - Confidential VMs: Confidentials are a breakthrough technology that allows you to encrypt data in use, while it's been processed.
 - Snapshots: Snapshots are available only to persistent disks and not to local SSDs.
 Snapshots are incremental and automatically compressed.
 Snapshots can be used to **backup critical data into a durable storage** solution to meet application, availability, and recovery requirements.
 Snapshots can also be used to **migrate data** between zones and **transferring data to a different disk type**.

+## Manage Instance group
+A managed instance group is a collection of **identical** VM instances that you control as a single entity using an **instance template**.
+Managed instance groups can **scale automatically (and under what circumstances)** to the number of instances in the group.
+Managed instance groups can **work with load balancing services** to distributor network traffic to all of the instances in the group (**resize group**).
+If you setup a health check, managed instance groups can automatically identify and **recreate unhealthy instances** in a group to ensure that all instances are running optimally.
+The instance group manager then **automatically populates the instance group** based on the instance template.
+You can use managed instance groups for:
+*   **Stateless** serving or batch workloads. such as website front end or image processing from a queue
+*   **Stateful** applications. such as databases or legacy applications.

 ## Key considerations
 Physical cores have hyperthreading (On-premise).
 On compute engine, a vCPU is equal to one hardware hyper-thread To attach a persistent disk to a virtual machine instance, both resources must be in the same zone.
 I